- How much memory should I assign to my virtual machine?

 - How to change the amount of RAM used by my virtual machine?

 Please check system requirements of your Parallels Desktop version to see how much RAM your Mac should have for running Parallels Desktop virtual machines.
-System requirements can be found in a User's Guide or at kb.parallels.com.
+System requirements can be found in a User's Guide or in this article.

 In the virtual machine's configuration window (Hardware tab > CPU & Memory) you may check the range of memory which Parallels recommends for productive performance.
 This range depends on the total amount of RAM your Mac computer has (to check Mac memory click on Apple logo > About this Mac):

-NOTE: Please pay attention when exceeding the recommended RAM value - your overall Mac performance may be significantly decreased (even down to computer freeze).
+NOTE: Please pay attention when exceeding the recommended RAM value - your overall Mac performance may be significantly decreased.

 Also note the number of virtual machines you intend to run simultaneously - as more VMs you want to run at the same time, as more computer's RAM will be consumed by Parallels Desktop (a summary of values assigned to every VM).